tylertitsworth/5th-age-srd/Classes/Bard.md

 ### Balladeer

 At each level, including 1st level, you may learn a great ballad of your choice.
-Each day you can sing one of these songs to give you a more positive relationship with a relationship that you would not ordinarily have.
+Each full recovery you can sing one of these songs to give you a more positive relationship with a relationship that you would not ordinarily have.

 Song choices for the great ballad are up to the role-player.

 It takes at least a few rounds to sing a great ballad, so ideally it happens outside of combat.
 As you sing the ballad, it's an opportunity to tell the GM what's special about the story you are telling.

 Make a Charisma skill check using your performance.
-If you succeed, you gain 2 points with a relationship for the rest of the day (until the next full heal-up).
+If you succeed, you gain 2 points with a relationship for the rest of the full recovery (until the next full heal-up).
 The DC depends on the environment:

 **DC 15:** Adventurer environment